Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 # PiRo (Piezoelectric Robot)

-PiRo is a conceptual underwater robotic fish exploring piezoelectric energy harvesting as an auxiliary power mechanism for low-power marine robotics.
+PiRo is a conceptual underwater robotic fish that investigates how ambient underwater mechanical energy can be harvested and integrated into the onboard power architecture of autonomous underwater robots.

+Rather than proposing fully battery-free propulsion, PiRo explores a systems-level energy architecture in which piezoelectric energy harvesting, staged energy storage, and power conditioning work together to supplement onboard power systems while quantitatively evaluating the opportunities and limitations of current piezoelectric harvesting technology.

-The project investigates whether mechanical energy from fluid motion and structural deformation can be partially converted into electrical energy and stored in supercapacitors to extend operational lifetime of autonomous underwater systems.
+The project investigates whether mechanical energy produced by underwater flow and structural deformation can be converted into electrical energy, conditioned, stored within supercapacitors, and utilised to improve the energy efficiency and operational endurance of future autonomous underwater systems.

 ---